earthlab/qtoolkit/README.md

 ### Organization ID

 FIRST, you need the Organization ID which is the "server" space where your version of qualtrics lives.
-The url looks something like `https://yourdomainhere.qualtrics.com`.
+The url looks something like:
+`https://yourdomainhere.qualtrics.com`.
 For CU it's

 Example: https://cuboulder.qualtrics.com

-Follow the [Base URL and Datacenter IDs baseurl documentation](https://api.qualtrics.com/docs/root-url)to find the base url of your qualtrics account.
+Follow the [Base URL and Datacenter IDs baseurl documentation](https://api.qualtrics.com/docs/root-url) to find the base url of your qualtrics account.

 Important - `qtoolkit` only requests your domain and will generate the full url for you.
 So following the example above, you only need to add `cuboulder` to